Dymphna Cusack

 Ellen Dymphna Cusack AM (21 September 1902 – 19 October 1981) was an Australian writer and playwright.
+She also wrote as Atalanta.

 Personal life

 Born in Wyalong, New South Wales, Cusack was educated at Saint Ursula's College, Armidale, New South Wales and graduated from the University of Sydney with an honours degree in arts and a diploma in Education.
 She worked as a teacher until she retired in 1944 for health reasons.
 Her illness was confirmed in 1978 as multiple sclerosis.
 She died at Manly, New South Wales on 19 October 1981.

 Career

 Cusack wrote twelve novels (two of which were collaborations), eleven plays, three travel books, two children's books and one non-fiction book.
 Her collaborative novels were Pioneers on Parade (1939) with Miles Franklin, and Come In Spinner (1951) with Florence James.

 The play Red Sky at Morning was filmed in 1944, starring Peter Finch.
 The biography Caddie, the Story of a Barmaid, to which Cusack wrote an introduction and helped the author write, was produced as the film Caddie in 1976.
 The novel Come In Spinner was produced as a television series by the Australian Broadcasting Corporation in 1989, and broadcast in March 1990.